Destination Namibia: On Safari in Etosha

 Etosha National Park, Namibia

-Self-drive Namibia safari in Etosha
+A self-drive Namibia safari in Etosha National Park

-That’s the statistics but the best thing to know about Etosha is that it is an African wildlife park where you don’t need to pay for a tour but can go on your own self-drive safari – in a hire car in my case.
+This African wildlife park is one where you don’t need to pay for a tour but can go on your own self-drive Namibia safari – in a hire car in my case.
 There are three campgrounds within Etosha that have swimming pools and waterholes where you can view wildlife in the evening, as well as a range of lodge accommodation.
 Check the visitors’ book for reports from recent visitors of the best places to see wildlife.

 Etosha National Park, Namibia